janwucmu/Picture-Cross-Solver/README.md

 There are a few resources that uses Python (https://github.com/mprat/nonogram-solver) and JSON (https://github.com/ThomasR/nonogram-solver) to solve the picture cross puzzles.

 ## Goals and Deliverables
+### Plan to Achieve
+* Impplement a full functional parallel picture cross solver with non-trivial speedup
+* Provide speedup graphs of based on number of cores
+* Have our solver working on line solvable puzzles, puzzles that do not require backtracking

+### Hope to Achieve
+* Have our solver working on Symmetrical Puzzles, puzzles with symmetry are not line solvable and will require the use of a backtracking algorithm
+* Show images of different stages of our puzzle as it is being solved

 ## Platform Choice